westerbaan/theses/a-changes.md

 * Improved formulation of 69IV.

+* Added a 'factorisation theorem' in 69IVa for nmiu-maps (into a nmiu-surjection followed by a nmiu-injection.)

+* Added the observation in 69IVb that the range of an nmiu-map is a von Neumann subalgebra of its codomain.

 * Added a hint to 70II.

 * Replaced the formula in 73III(3) by a drawing.